ajaxian79/algorithms/docs/manacher.md

 Hash to a uniform 64-bit space; on tie, fall back to direct memcmp.

 Stable sort matters when a secondary key was set in a prior pass.

+Polynomial rolling hash with two moduli kills almost all collisions in practice.